Looking for information on how to bottle feed a lamb?

 First of all, I will tell you that powdered milk replacer is just fine to use.
 Don’t let anyone tell you that it’s not.
 If it wasn’t, you wouldn’t find it in the farm stores.

 BUT, with that said, you need to know what to use and what not to use when it comes to powdered milk replacer.
-The powdered milk replacer needs to be MILK based…not SOY based.
+The powdered milk replacer needs to be MILK based like this one…not SOY based.
 That is very important to the success of using a milk replacer.

 I’m a soybean farmer and love soy…but it’s not good on new baby lambs or goats’ tummies.
 So, milk based milk replacer is what you want.
 I’ve raised many many kids and lambs on a milk based powdered replacer with success.